← noiceinsurprise.com

 16000 N. Civic Center Plaza, Surprise.
 Council Chambers.

-On April 21, the Surprise City Council again took no formal vote on the facility.
-Councilmember Judd proposed a letter requesting DHS honor local zoning and Luke AFB restrictions.
+The Surprise City Council has taken no formal action on the facility.
+No resolution has been introduced.
+No vote has been taken.
+On April 21, Councilmember Judd proposed a letter requesting DHS honor local zoning and Luke AFB restrictions.
 The city attorney intervened publicly when Judd attempted to discuss the contents of the city's legal review.
 On April 15, Mayor Sartor told KTAR he would not pursue legal action.
 The mayor holds one of seven votes.
-DHS confirmed that the September opening target is "aggressive" and that a more realistic timeframe is "sometime in the fall."
-Steel security gates are now visible around the warehouse.

 Five Findings